Whether you have your own home or rent an apartment, one common fear is that someone breaks in and steals your belongings.

 Should you be ready to seek out a renter's insurance policy, there are ways to save.
 For example, if you bundle it with car insurance, many providers will issue a discount.
 You should also inquire about raising the deductible as this is a good way to save on the overall policy cost.
 Likewise, be sure to mention any safety features such as deadbolt locks, fire alarms and extinguishers and smoke detectors, as having these in operation is looked upon favourably by insurance companies.
 Also, university or college students might be eligible for renter's insurance under their parent's homeowner policy.

-Another important policy inclusion is replacement cost of your possessions.
+Another important policy inclusion is the replacement cost of your possessions.
 Do you want actual cash value or what it would cost to replace the item based on the current market price?
 You might pay a little more to include the replacement cost feature, but you may be fare better in the long run.